w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 ## 4. Clock adjustment (Relative Time Algorithm)

  For the security and completeness of BABE, parties must be aware of the current slot.
-Typically, validators rely on system clocks sinchronized via by the Network Time Protocol (NTP).
-This introduces a trust assumption, and if an NTP server is compromised, BABE's security can no longer be upheld.
+Typically, validators rely on system clocks sinchronized via by the Network Time Protocol (NTP), which introduces a trust assumption.
+If an NTP server is compromised, BABE's security can no longer be upheld.
 To mitigate such a risk, validators can determine slot timing without relying on NTP.

  Let's assume a partially synchronous network scenario, where any message sent by a validator is delivered within at most $\D$-slots, an unknown parameter.
 Since each party relies on a local clock not sinchronized by any external source such as NTP or GPS, a validator should store the arrival time of the genesis block as $t_0$, which serves as a reference point marking the start of the first slot.
 This starting point varies accross validators.
-Assuming the maximum deviation in the first slot's start time between validators is at most $\delta$, each party should divide its timeline into slots and periodically synchronize its local clock using the following algorithm.
+Assuming the maximum deviation between validators in the first slot's start time is at most $\delta$, each party should divide its timeline into slots and periodically synchronize its local clock using the following algorithm.

 **Median algorithm:**
-The median algorithm is executed by all validators at the end of sync-epochs [^1].
-The first sync-epoch ($\varepsilon = 1$) begins once the genesis block is released.
+The median algorithm is executed by all validators at the end of sync-epochs.[^1] The first sync-epoch ($\varepsilon = 1$) begins once the genesis block is released.
 Subsequent sync-epochs ($\varepsilon > 1$) begin when the slot number of the last (probabilistically) finalized block is $\bar{sl}_{\varepsilon}$, defined as the smallest slot number such that  $\bar{sl}_{\varepsilon} - \bar{sl}_{\varepsilon-1} \geq s_{cq}$.
 Here, $\bar{sl}_{\varepsilon-1}$ is the slot number of the last finalized block from sync-epoch $\varepsilon-1$, and $s_{cq}$ is the chain quality (CQ) parameter.
 If the previous epoch is the first epoch then $sl_{e-1} = 0$.

-To identify the last (probabilistically) finalized block: Retrieve the best blockchain according to the chain selection rule, prune the final $k$ blocks from this chain, and define the last finalized block as the last block of the pruned best chain, where $k$ is set according to the common prefix property.
+To identify the last (probabilistically) finalized block: retrieve the best blockchain according to the chain selection rule, prune the final $k$ blocks from this chain, and define the last finalized block as the last block of the pruned best chain, where $k$ is set according to the common prefix property.

 The protocol details are as follows: each validator records the arrival time $t_i$ of valid blocks using its local clock.
 At the end of a sync-epoch, each validator retrieves the arrival times of valid and finalized blocks with slot number $sl'_x$ where
 * $\bar{sl}_{\varepsilon-1} < sl_x \leq \bar{sl}_{\varepsilon}$ if $\varepsilon > 1$.